 Yes.
-“White” foods -- sugar, bread, pasta, and potatoes can raise levels.
+“White” foods -- sugar, bread, pasta, and potatoes -- can raise levels.
 Red meat, butter, and cheese contain triglyceride-raising fats, too.
-Alcohol can also increase your levels.
+Alcohol can also boost your levels.

-6. What types of exercise lowers my numbers?
+6. What types of exercise lower my numbers?

-Any kind is beneficial.
-Aerobic workouts such as a brisk walk or bike ride, a steady jog, or laps in the pool may especially help.
+Any kind is helpful, especially aerobic workouts such as a brisk walk or bike ride, a steady jog, or swimming laps in the pool.

 7. What’s the best way to lose weight?

 Talk to your doctor about a weight loss plan that’s best for you.
-Make healthy changes every day -- choose smaller portions, keep a food diary, and limit your snacks.
+Make positive changes, like choosing smaller portions, keeping a food diary, and limiting your snacks.
 Add physical activity to help boost your metabolism and burn fat.

 8. How long will I be on medicine?

+That depends.
 You may need to take meds indefinitely to keep your triglyceride levels out of the danger zone.
-Stick with your new healthy habits, and you may be able to work with your doctor to reduce the amount of medicine you take -- or stop it altogether.
+Stick with your new healthy habits, and you may be able to work with your doctor to reduce the amount of medicine you take or stop it altogether.